jungi-php/framework-extra-bundle/resources/doc/annotations.md

 }
 ```

+> Providing only the `value` in the annotation means that the argument name, and the cookie name will be populated with
+> this value.
+> If a method argument cannot be nullable, and a request cookie cannot be found, a **400** HTTP response is returned.

 #### `@RequestHeader`

 It binds a header value to a method argument in a controller.
-It requires to provide two options: `name` (a header name)
-and `argumentName`.

 ```php
 namespace App\Controller;